Ricochet-Exchange/ricochet-protocol/scripts/mumbai/README.md

-# Scripts for Optimism :o2:
+# Scripts for Mumbai
-This is documentation of the Hardhat scripting that was used to do the Optimism Deployment
+This is documentation of the Hardhat scripting that was used to do the Mumbai Deployment

 ## Hardhat Configuraiton for Deployment
 Confirm that the `hardhat.config.ts` is configured for this network.